 Natural resources are utilized by human beings either directly or indirectly for survival.
-The examples of natural resources are air, soil, water, sunshine, coal, plants, animals, and minerals.
-Additionally, nature acts as the sole provider for our fundamental needs which includes food, clothing and shelter.
+Examples of natural resources are air, soil, water, sunshine, coal, plants, animals, and minerals.
+Additionally, nature acts as the sole provider for our fundamental needs, which includes food, clothing and shelter.

 Everything we utilize in our day to day lives is drawn from the available natural resources.
-Besides, the artificial resources are derived from the available natural resources.
-However, we never think that these resources might get depleted eventually if used irresponsibly.
-The surging global population, rapid urbanization and industrialization have created an increased demand on the available resources.
+Besides, artificial resources are derived from available natural resources.
+However, we never think that these resources might eventually get depleted if we use them irresponsibly.
+The surging global population, rapid urbanization and industrialization have created an increased demand for the available resources.

 Proper steps need to be taken to ensure that we continue enjoying these resources and failure to do that, the future generation will face tremendous hardships.
 Natural resource conservation ensures that the ecological balance is maintained.

 - 40+ Ultimate Ways To Conserve and Protect Natural Resources